StahlSol/schedule-game/README.md

 - 25% to work 10am-6pm - He can respond at night or morning but has a 15% chance of double booking on these days
 - 10%  to work 8am - 4pm - He will only respond at night.
 - Since its all RNG, there is nothing to interpret about the other work days of the week based on a single known day.
+- Asking about the availability of a day more than 4 days in advance will result in an unclear "I don't have my schedule for that day yet" response
 - Each hour Cleff is free, he has a (90 - 8*[hours since message])%  chance to respond to an unanswered message. (message freshness)
 - Each day, Cleff has a 10% of being hung over, making it impossible to receive any responses from him until evening.
 - At the end of the day, he's guarenteed to respond before bed.